-The distribution industry is highly fragmented, comprised of large companies with global reach and numerous small, local and regional competitors that present substantial opportunities for consolidation and product extensions.
+The distribution industry is highly fragmented, comprised of large companies with global reach and numerous small, local and regional competitors.
 Distribution companies act both as supply stores and supply chain management providers for their customers.
 Distributors deliver value to their customers by serving as a supply chain partner by managing vendor networks and aggregating, carrying and distributing a wide range of product inventory from numerous vendors in locations close to the end user.